THE POWER OF DIVERSIFICATION

 HIGHER RISK V/S LOWER RISK COMPANIES

 Higher risk companies can be defined by their tendency of price volatility and can be profitable investments.
-For example, if we assume your age is 30 years, 30% of your portfolio should be low risk investment and rest 70% of your investment should be high-risk investments.
+For example, if we assume your age is 30 years, 30% of your portfolio should be the low-risk investment and rest 70% of your investment should be high-risk investments.
 This will balance your portfolio and the risk-return with investments in companies that have the potential for slower, stable growth yet less risk of capital loss as well as companies that have the potential for faster yet risky growth due to return volatility.

-Depending on what type of investor you are and your risk tolerance you can choose the product.
+Depending on what type of investor you are and the risk tolerance you can choose the product.
 Before pumping money, discuss and consult a financial expert.
 A financial expert can help you to determine what is the right approach and the right strategy for you.